 15 And the prayer offered in faith will make the sick person well; the Lord will raise them up.
 If they have sinned, they will be forgiven.

-In that verse, sick is translated from the Greek word kamno, which is defined by HELPS as “…weary to the point of sickness, ‘spent,’ ready to collapse (especially from over-work).”
+Kamno is defined by HELPS as “…weary to the point of sickness, ‘spent,’ ready to collapse (especially from over-work).”
 Strong’s short definition is “I am weary, ill.”
 Considered together, kakos and kamno provide a more complete picture of the overall broken condition of mankind that is generally known as sickness.

 13 Then he said to the man, “Stretch out your hand.”
 So he stretched it out and it was completely restored, just as sound as the other.

 Though the Holy Spirit Himself comes suddenly, providing complete enabling, the transition in our thinking that puts that enabling to work through faith is more often than not progressive, not instantaneous.
 Lingering doubts or disbeliefs regarding the fullness of God’s promises that are at work in us can prevent us from walking in greater fullness of God’s blessings.
-They can also keep us from distributing those blessings more fully right here and now, as God’s will would have us all to do.
+They can also keep us from distributing those blessings more fully right here and now, as God’s will would have us all to regularly do.

 In John 5, an account is given of Jesus having made well a man who had been suffering as an invalid for thirty-eight long years.
 Jesus found the man lying alongside the pool of Bethesda in Jerusalem, where the man had hoped to receive one of the rare miraculous healings for which the pool was known.
 As Jesus first approached the man, He asked a question that had two potential meanings, for it contained the word hugies.
 Jesus asked the invalid, “Do you want to get well?” (vs. 6)

 Jesus’ question went straight to the heart of the matter at hand, addressing both the man’s physical and spiritual needs.
 Even though the pool had become the man’s home away from home, such as it was, the man most surely wanted to get well physically, to be enabled to get up and go at will, to be made strong.
 But the question that may have sounded unnecessary on the surface also penetrated deeper to address the man’s soul.
 Was the man open to receiving the Truth of God’s grace that Jesus was about to extend to him in personally meeting the man’s dire physical need?
-Did the man not only want to get on with his life, living the way that God wanted him to be living it?
-Was he willing to leave his small self-centered world behind in exchange for an everlastingly greater one that Jesus’ Presence on Earth would offer to him, to his nation and to the world?
+Did the man want to get on with his life, living the way that God wanted him to be living it?
+Was he willing to leave his small self-centered world behind in exchange for an everlastingly greater one that Jesus’ Presence on Earth would offer to him, his nation and the world?

 The message of Jesus is one of overwhelming acceptance: Every individual life is so immeasurably valuable to God that He willingly gives His all for the total well-being of each and every one.

 Acceptance is the message that the-woman-at-the-well received when Jesus’ Presence coincided in both time and place with her own at the well.
 In His Presence, His words changed her outlook about her future, increasing her sense of worth and giving her hope for a better life ahead.
 Made apparent to the-woman-at-the-well in her conversation with Jesus was the startling realization that an all-knowing God had always had His eye on her, for the Savior whom He had sent knew exactly who she was and what she needed.
-But even more astounding must have been the realization that the Messiah (of all people!) was willing to give to her (of all people!) living water that she could not even fathom, and all that He required of her was that she ask Him to freely give it to her!
+But even more astounding must have been the realization that the Messiah (of all people!) was willing to give to her (of all people!) living water that she could not even fathom, and all that He required of her was that she asks Him to freely give it to her!
 What better revelation could she or anyone else have received in their first encounter with Jesus than that?